gravouilj/JLN-wallet/README.md

 - No MintBaton (authPubkey empty)
 - Immutable total supply
 - Can only burn tokens (no minting)
-- Creator detected via: balance > 0 AND Farm-Wallet reference
+- Creator detected via: balance > 0 AND JLN-Wallet reference

 ### Token Actions